tohagan-tmr/cleanpass/README.md

 - Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late!
 - **Change the credentials** and then make sure this new credential is not added to GIT by either:
   - Using `.gitignore` to exlcude files containing credentials.
 Now need to reconstruct these files per developer.
 You're also not tracking their deployment version.
 Best to gather these files into a single excluded folder.
-  - Encrypt your credential files using [git-crypt](https://github.com/AGWA/git-crypt) or [git-secret](https://git-secret.io/).
+  - Encrypt your credential files using [git-crypt](https://github.com/AGWA/git-crypt).
 Will be binary in GIT so can't diff it.
 A good option when the file is mostly credentials.
   - Replace secrets embeeded in source with an alternative unique string in GIT repo using a clean/smudge filter as described below.
 Can now diff and track changes to other parts of this file.
 A good option when you're forced to embed credentials into source code.

 ## How to use the cleanpass scripts to remove passwords from source code.